A note on commutation relations and finite dimensional approximations: F lner C*-algebras

 \end{itemize} \end{definition} This definition is analogous to the general definition of quasidiagonal C*-algebra (see, e.g., Definition~7.1.1 in \cite{bBrown08}).
 In fact, a quasidiagonal C*-algebra satisfies the previous two conditions except that asymptotic multiplicativity is defined in terms of the C*-norm $\|\cdot\|$.
 Since the $\|\cdot\|_{2,\mathrm{tr}}$-norm is weaker than the C*-norm it is clear that quasidiagonal algebras are a subclass of F\o lner C*-algebras.
 It is also an immediate consequence of Definition~\ref{def:FA} that the class of F\o lner C*-algebras is stable when passing to subalgebras.
 The same definition above may also be used to define F\o lner pre-C*-algebras.

 \begin{examples} \begin{itemize} \item[(i)] The set of compact operators $\cK(\cH)$ on an infinite dimensional Hilbert space is a non-unital quasidiagonal C*-algebra, hence a F\o lner C*-algebra.
 The c.c.p. maps $\varphi_n\colon\cK(\cH)\to M_{k(n)}(\C)$ are given by compressions $\varphi_n(K):=P_n K P_n$, where $\{P_n\}_{n\in\N}$ is any sequence of non-zero finite rank projections strongly converging to $\1$ and $k(n)=\dim(P_n)$.
-Note that the quasidiagonalising condition follows from the fact that $\{P_n\}_{n\in\N}$ is an approximate unit for $\cK(\cH)$. \item[(ii)] The Toeplitz algebra generated by the unilateral shift on $\ell^2(\N)$ is an example of a F\o lner C*-algebra which is not quasidiagonal. \end{itemize}
+Note that the quasidiagonalising condition follows from the fact that $\{P_n\}_{n\in\N}$ is an approximate unit for $\cK(\cH)$. \item[(ii)] The Toeplitz algebra $\mathcal{T}$ generated by the unilateral shift on $\ell^2(\N)$ is an example of a F\o lner C*-algebra which is not quasidiagonal.
+Indeed, note that it is not quasidiagonal, as it has a proper isometry (see~\cite[Proposition~7.1.15]{bBrown08}).
+Meanwhile, the maps $\varphi_n(A) := P_n A P_n$, where $P_n \in \mathcal{B}(\ell^2(\N))$ projects onto the first $n$ vectors of the canonical orthonormal basis of $\ell^2(\N)$, witness the F\o lner approximation of $\mathcal{T}$. \end{itemize} \end{examples}